anywhichway/watchlight/README.md

 The dispatch is done via `setTimeout` to avoid blocking on high volume changes.
 An optional configuration can be provided to cause synchronous dispatch (see <a href="#event-listener-example">example</a> below).

+Events bubble up to their target's containing objects, e.g. an event modifying contact info in a child object of a user will bubble upto the user object.

 ### Event Listener API

 #### ReactorEvent(config:object)